mumuki/mulang/README.md

 * `named`: true for only the given identifier
 * `anyOf`: true for any identifier that is equal to any of the given ones
 * `noneOf`: true for any identifier that is different to all of the given ones
-* `likeAnyOf`: true for any identifier that is like to any of the given ones
+* `likeAnyOf`: true for any identifier that is like any of the given ones
-* `likeNoneOf`: true for any identifier that is not like to all of the given ones
+* `likeNoneOf`: true for any identifier that is not like any of the given ones
 * `andAlso`: identifier predicates combiner.
 True when both predicates are True

 For example, does the former piece of code declare any attribute?